abhi-kr12/de-zoomcamp-playstore/README.md

         - **gcs_to_bigquery:**
             - In the data loader, we will be pulling the Parquet file stored in GCS from the earlier pipeline.
 Please enter the bucket name which is created after Terraform apply.
             - In the data exporter, we will be pushing all the data to BigQuery.
 The table id will be 'your_project_id.google_playstore_dataset.playstore'. `google_playstore_dataset` is the dataset created after Terraform apply and `playstore` will be the table name.
+    - We can add trigger to batch process it everyday.
+For this we have to keep the VM instance running all the time.
+We can also link the first pipeline to the second pipeline.
 ---